azhu1223/dinner-is-servered/README.md

 make coverage
 ```

-This will build the server, run all tests, and provide a test coverage report.
+This will build the server, run all unit tests, and provide a test coverage report.
 You can view the basic details of the coverage report in the console.
 To view the results in greater depth, you can view the report, which is in the *build_coverage/report* directory.
 Open the *index.html* file to view the results.

 ## Running